Ramirova/KotlinParser/README.md

 #### The Workflow of the program

-`Main.class` assemles all components together and makes them work.
+`KotlinIRParser.class` assemles all components together and makes them work.
 Here is the description what it does in particular (can also be seen from the code):
 1. Create a `KotlinLexer` object from a `CharStream` of the `in.txt` where the source code is located.
 2. Create a `CommonTokenStream` object from `KotlinLexer` object.
 3. Create a `ParseTree` object using the  `CommonTokenStream` object.
 This object represents the tree build from the tokenised source code.